datacraft-dsc/DEPs/6/README.md

 The service provider registers the service and provides the spec for the Service Definition.
 This information describes

-- the endpoints at which the service is available
+- the endpoints at which the service(s) are available
 - the configuration options accepted by the invoke method(s)
 - list of mandatory and optional arguments and their types, accepted by the invoke methods
 - sync/async nature of invoke methods